 In-Network or Out-of-Network?

-In-network providers participate in your insurers network and must charge brokered rates.
-Out-of-network don’t need to charge you this rate, so your insurer will have a breakdown of cost sharing amounts for those services.
+In-network providers participate in your insurer’s network and must charge brokered rates.
+Out-of-network doesn’t need to charge you this rate, so your insurer will have a breakdown of cost-sharing amounts for those services.

 What Happens if I Shop Out-of-Network?